 This fund has not designated a reference benchmark to determine whether it is aligned with the environmental and/or social characteristics that it promotes.

-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+Reference benchmarks are

+whether the financial product attains the environmental or social characteristics that they promote,

 Where can I find more product specific information online?